nandakrishnan1311/finalproj/README.md

 ## project description
-    Edukator is an innovative online learning platform designed to revolutionize education accessibility and effectiveness.
+    EduHub is an innovative online learning platform designed to revolutionize education accessibility and effectiveness.
 With a focus on user-friendliness, the platform offers seamless course access and simplified admission processes, ensuring that learners can quickly enroll in their desired courses.